Introduction to the Sourcebook of Federal Sentencing Statistics

 For each case in its Offender Datafile, the Commission routinely collects case identifiers, sentencing data, demographic variables, statutory information, the complete range of court guideline decisions, and departure and variance information.
 In addition to its standard data collection, the Commission often codes additional variables to study various distinct issues (e.g., type of conduct in fraud offenses, criminal history).

-The Organizational Datafile contains documentation on organizations sentenced pursuant to Chapter Eight of the Guidelines Manual in fiscal year 2019.
+The Organizational Datafile contains documentation on organizations sentenced pursuant to Chapter Eight of the Guidelines Manual in fiscal year 2020.
 The Commission collects available data on organizational structure, size, and economic viability; offense of conviction; mode of adjudication; sanctions imposed (including probation and court-ordered compliance and ethics programs); and application of the sentencing guidelines.
-The Commission received information on 118 organizations sentenced pursuant to Chapter Eight of the Guidelines Manual.
+The Commission received information on 94 organizations sentenced pursuant to Chapter Eight of the Guidelines Manual in fiscal year 2020.

 1 28 U.S.C. § 994(w); USSG §1B1.9.